varunkumarcs22055/Music-App/README.md

     - They taught me the ways of the AudioAPI and how to do audio transcoding with Jellyfin
 - [James](https://github.com/jmshrv), [Chaphasilor](https://github.com/Chaphasilor) and all other contributors of [Finamp](https://github.com/jmshrv/finamp) - another music app for Jellyfin
   - James’ [API Blog Post](https://jmshrv.com/posts/jellyfin-api/) proved to be exceptionally valuable during development
-  - Chaphasilor taught me everything they know about audio normalization and LUFS, and their math was referenced in _Jellify_'s audio normalization algorithm
+  - Chaphasilor taught me everything they know about audio normalization and LUFS, and their math was referenced in Music App's audio normalization algorithm
 - Marc and the rest of the [Margelo Community](https://discord.com/invite/6CSHz2qAvA) for their amazing modules and support
 - [Nicolas Charpentier](https://github.com/charpeni) for his [React Native URL Polyfill](https://github.com/charpeni/react-native-url-polyfill) module and for his assistance with getting Jest working
 - The team behind [Podverse](https://github.com/podverse/podverse-rn) for their incredible open source project, of which was used as a reference extensively during development
-- My fellow [contributors](https://github.com/anultravioletaurora/Jellify/graphs/contributors) who have poured so much heart and a lot of sweat into making _Jellify_ a great experience
+- My fellow [contributors](https://github.com/varunkumarcs22055/Music-App/graphs/contributors) who have poured so much heart and a lot of sweat into making Music App a great experience
   - Extra thanks to [John](https://github.com/johngrantdev), [Vali-98](https://github.com/Vali-98), and [Erik](https://github.com/felinusfish) for shaping and designing the user experience
   - Shout out to [skalthoff](https://github.com/skalthoff) for championing many features:
     - Gapless Playback